 That I don't often don't "feel my age".
 I wonder if older folks feel the same way.
 I.e., you have the body and experience of a 70, 80 or 90 year old, but still the mind of someone in the 20s or 30s.

 I tend to think a lot about life's "big pictures" and how all of the disparate parts of life fit together in some larger context that most people never bother to ponder.

 I ponder if I ought to seriously find out more about Buddhism.

 Why most kids are smart and intuitive and most adults really stupid.

 Regardless, I try to live every moment to its fullest, even when that means slowing down, taking a seat and just watching it all roll past.
 Sometimes observation is participation.

 - I really dig ink, piercings, blue hair, etc., even though I don't sport them myself (anymore, in the case of hair, yet in the case of piercings and ink)

-- I am strongly attracted really tall, athletic women with short haircuts.
-Combine that with the above and I guess you have someone who tends to play roller derby.
+- I am strongly attracted to really tall, athletic women with short haircuts.
+Combine that with the above and I guess you have a stereotypical roller derby player.

 - Even though I prefer electronic music, I have a huge soft spot for Gordon Lightfoot and Harry Chapin.